 ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The exact number of people diagnosed with CUP each year is unknown because some cancers start out being classified as unknown primary, only to have the primary found later.
-However, an estimated 31,860 people will be diagnosed with CUP this year in the United States, which accounts for approximately 2% of all cancers diagnosed.
-People with CUP are a diverse group, and prognosis (chance of recovery) varies widely.
-Often, there are not many treatments available for people whose cancer is widespread when diagnosed.
-However, others have a cancer that can be successfully treated.
-These differences and survival rates are discussed in the Treatment section.
+The exact number of people diagnosed with CUP each year is not known because some cancers start out being classified as unknown primary, only to have the primary cancer found later.
+However, an estimated 34,170 people will be diagnosed with CUP this year in the United States (17,810 men and 16,360 women), which accounts for approximately 2% of all cancers.
+As new tests that can more accurately determine where a cancer started become available, the number of people diagnosed with CUP will continue to decrease.

 Statistics adapted from the American Cancer Society.

 The next section in this guide is Risk Factors .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide